August 22, 2014graeme@churchard.com

 It was obvious that we were getting nearer Perth.
 All about were more people than we were used to seeing.
 It was the Perth schools half-term and many of them were taking the break in Kalbarri!

 We drove to Nature’s Window in Kalbarri National Park.
 The road crews had mistimed their work and were finishing off extensive roadworks in the park.
 As a result there were long waits while graders ran along the roads.
-The visitor facilities at the car park were still being built; the car park was full and there were more people about than i had seen in any National Park!
+The visitor facilities at the car park were still being built; the car park was full and there were more people about than I had seen in any National Park!

 Most of the people we saw seemed to be families with kids.
 I suspected that the country around us was as wild as Australia was going to get for them.
 We felt we were very experienced bush walkers!